Kitware/vtkm-web/_pages/assets.md

 <tr>
 <td markdown="1">
 [**Flow Visualization in WarpX Laser Wakefield Simulations**](https://drive.google.com/file/d/1UbunYc8QTpuwp8wTxxxP6HwJHNTjcB_3/view?usp=sharing){:target="_blank"}
-Unlike for a typical fluid velocity field, particle trajectories for relativistic plasma and accelerator physics must be inferred from electromagnetic fields as well as the paricles' momentum.
+Unlike for a typical fluid velocity field, particle trajectories for relativistic plasma and accelerator physics must be inferred from electromagnetic fields as well as the particles' momentum.
 VTK-m's particle tracing was customize for the specifics of WarpX particle trajectories.
 </td>
 <td markdown="1" width="332">